 You will receive a confirmation email when an administrator accepts a request to reserve a space.
 You will also receive emails for Pearsons AV requests.
 Be sure to review the response and look for any notes that the administrator may have included.

-Event Promotion on Master Calendar
+Event Promotion on Campus Calendar